Our rating(3.4/5)

 Service and reviews

-Cardnet’s customer support is available to phone between 8am and 9pm Monday to Saturday.
-In other words, there’s no Cardnet support on Sundays or late nights, and urgent terminal replacements are not available on weekends either.
+Cardnet’s customer support is available to phone between 9am and 5pm Monday to Friday – not on weekends or late nights.
+This is actually less than a few years ago when the helpline was open on Saturdays and weekday evenings.
+An urgent terminal replacement is not available on weekends either.

-You can email them any time, but response times can be several days in writing and you may have to chase them up for non-urgent queries.
+You can email them any time, but response times can be several days in writing (despite a promise to respond within 48 hours) and you may have to chase them up for non-urgent queries.

 Judging by its limited user reviews, Lloyds Bank Cardnet does not have a large user base.
-The only three reviews on Trustpilot give 1 star, and Google ratings have an average of 1.8 out of 5 stars across 30+ reviews.
+The only 10 reviews on Trustpilot all give 1 star (quite a feat!), Google Play ratings have an average of 3.8 out of 5 stars, and App Store ratings have 2.1 stars out of 5.

 This makes it hard for us to recommend it as a trusted service, but we have likewise not seen enough red flags to discourage you from using it.